Policy702 - Non-Smoking

 All management and supervisory personnel are responsible for implementing this policy and assuring that infractions are handled properly.
 In addition to posting signs, manager and supervisors shall advise employee, students and visitors not to smoke in enclosed public places or places of employment.
 An individual may request a smoker to move to the proper areas.
 Those refusing to comply with this policy may be reported to the appropriate supervisor or manager.

-This policy relies on the thoughtfulness, consideration, and cooperation of smokers and non-smokers for its success.
-Faculty, staff, and students are responsible for informing visitors of this policy and directing smokers to designated smoking areas.
+This policy relies on the thoughtfulness, consideration, and cooperation of tobacco smokers and non-smokers for its success.
+Faculty, staff, and students are responsible for informing visitors of this policy and directing tobacco smokers to designated smoking areas.
 University managers and supervisors must ensure enforcement of this policy.

 Complaints or concerns regarding this policy shall be referred to Facilities.
 The University Safety Committee may be asked to provide assistance and clarification in resolving complaints concerning this policy.